-As part of WestEd’s Postsecondary Pathways and Career Mobility team, Kathy Booth leads projects that help translate data into action.
+Kathy Booth is the Project Director for the Economic Mobility, Postsecondary, and Workforce Systems team at WestEd.
+As part of that team, Kathy Booth leads projects that help translate data into action.
 She helps map data across systems, including crosswalking K–12 and community college offerings, tracing adult education pathways from K–12 to community college, documenting education pathways to employment, and aligning data from educational institutions and social service agencies that support workforce development.

 For over five years, she was the project manager and architect for LaunchBoard, a suite of online data dashboards that make data on student progress, completion, employment, and earnings available to educators for the purpose of program improvement.